sortlist/jobs/README.md

 Give your instructions to deploy front & back-end applications.

-Create a new private GitHub repository and push your commits to it as you are completing the challenge.
+Create a new private GitHub repository.
+Immediately after the project initialization (auto-generated stuff), **please switch on another branch** and push your commits to it as you are completing the challenge.
+It would help us to review your code through a pull request.

 In order to see how you work, we are interested in seeing each commit.
 A big dump of your project to github in one commit is not a good idea.

 Once you are ready, add the dev team (@charlesdg, @gagalago) from the Sortlist team to the repository and send an email for us (charles@sortlist.com, simon@sortlist.com) to review it.